KHanghoj/epiPALEOMIX/README.md

 ## What it does
 epiPALEOMIX: an open-source pipeline for ancient epigenomic analyses This package is written in [Python 2.7](https://www.python.org/) and builds on the implementation of the [PALEOMIX pipeline](https://github.com/MikkelSchubert/paleomix/wiki/Overview), with makefiles in yaml format (http://yaml.org/).
 The epiPALEOMIX package handles any type of molecular tools used to prepare aDNA data (including USER-treatment of aDNA extracts and Phusion amplification of aDNA libraries).
-BAM alignment files([Binary form of SAM format](http://bioinformatics.oxfordjournals.org/content/25/16/2078)), bed coordinates for genomic regions of interest and a reference genome in fasta format are taken as input files.
+BAM alignment files([Binary form of SAM format files](http://bioinformatics.oxfordjournals.org/content/25/16/2078)), bed coordinates for genomic regions of interest and a reference genome in fasta format are taken as input files.
 Mappability files can be optionally supplied to restrict nucleosome calling and pileup output to uniquely mappable regions of the genome.

-The epiPALEOMIX pipeline produces flat tabulated output files in gzip format.
-Output files of methylation analyses contain genomic position, counts of deaminated reads, coverage.
-Nucleosome maps are provided as output files showing the genomic coordinates for each predicted nucleosome, peak read-depth, and nucleosome calling score.
-Phasogram output files contain the distribution of distances between successive read starts within a window of size defined by users.
-(4) WriteDepth contains genomic position, read depth, running nucleosome score.
-The package also implements a read-depth correction procedure for variation in %GC content.
-When the GC-correction option is enabled, the model created and used in the analyses is provided as an additional output together with the GC-corrected read depth for each genomic position.

 ## Citation